 Your State and Your Vehicle’s Title

-It doesn’t usually take that long to get your car’s title in the mail after you complete a loan or if you purchased it in a non-title holding state.
+It doesn’t usually take that long to get your car’s title in the mail after you complete a loan or if you purchased it in a title-holding state.
 When you finance a car, the institution that financed the vehicle gets its name on the title as the lienholder.
-In most states, they also hold onto the title until you finish the loan.
+In most states, which are non-title-holding, they also hold onto the title until you finish the loan.

-After your purchase a vehicle, you typically get the car’s title in the mail within two to six weeks if you’re in a non-title holding state.
+After your purchase a vehicle, you typically get the car’s title in the mail within two to six weeks if you’re in a title holding state.
+Title-holding states send the title to the owner/operator of the vehicle to hold on to.
 There are only nine: Arizona, Kentucky, Maryland, Michigan, Minnesota, New York, Oklahoma, South Dakota, and Wisconsin.

 Why Do Most Auto Lenders Keep the Title?

-Since a financed vehicle is technically the lender’s property until you complete the loan, the title-holding states simply keep the title until the loan is paid off.
+Since a financed vehicle is technically the lender’s property until you complete the loan, the nontitle-holding states simply keep the title until the loan is paid off.

 A title’s purpose is to state who the legal owner of the property is, and you can’t sell a car legally without a title.
 Since you can’t sell a financed vehicle without releasing the lien from the title, most states simply have the lender keep the title until the time comes to release the lien or when the owner needs to sell the vehicle.